 Abstract

-The influenza A M2 proton channel is the target of the adamantane class of anti-influenza drugs, amantadine and rimantadine.
+The influenza A M2 wild type (WT) proton channel is the target of the adamantane class of anti-influenza drugs, amantadine and rimantadine.
 Rimantadine has two enantiomers, though most investigations into drug binding and inhibition have used a racemic mixture.
-Solid state NMR experiments have shown spectral differences between the binding of (R)- and (S)- rimantadine to the M2 channel.
-However, it was unclear if this correlated with a functional difference in drug binding and inhibition.
-Using X-ray crystallography, we have determined that both (R)- and (S)-rimantadine bind to the pore of the M2 channel with some slight differences in the hydration of each enantiomer.
-This finding is supported by the results of molecular dynamics simulations.
-Electrophysiological assays show similar binding kinetics for both enantiomers, and include calculations for Kon, Koff, and Kd.
+Solid state NMR experiments have shown significant spectral differences suggesting stronger binding for (R)- compared to (S)- rimantadine to the M2 WT channel.
+However, it was unclear if this correlates with a functional difference in drug binding and inhibition.
+Using X-ray crystallography, we have determined that both (R)- and (S)-rimantadine bind to the pore of the M2 WT channel with slight differences in the hydration of each enantiomer.
+This finding is supported by the results of Grand canonical Monte Carlo molecular dynamic (GCMC/MD) simulations suggesting that waters bound marginally more strongly with (R)-enantioner.
+Electrophysiological assays show similar binding kinetics for both enantiomers, with similar values for Kon, Koff, and Kd.
 We conclude that, though slight differences in hydration exist for the (R)- and (S)-rimantadine enantiomers, they are not relevant to drug binding or channel inhibition.

 Introduction